 Home Alone is offered in Grade 4 classes at Rosary & Manning Elementary School.
 This program focuses on safety in the home and prepares children to be left alone for short periods of time.
 Some of the topics covered during the day are fire safety, looking after siblings, 911 call role play, safety videos, roles and responsibilities as well as kitchen/food preparation safety.

 Home School Families - workshop can be set up - contact FCSS

-Summer Day Camps are offered for children from the ages of 6 to12 in three locations: Manning and Deadwood.
+Summer Day Camps are offered for children from the ages of 6 to12 in two locations: Manning and Deadwood.

 Day camps consist of games, snacks, crafts, play time and outside water games.